erinmaus/slick/README.md

   The entity will **never** overlap another entity filtered by `filter` **but** it might go somewhere you wouldn't expect!
 If you place an entity inside a wall, it will try and take the shortest route out, but this is not guaranteed based on the location of the object and the other entities.

+  **Pushing an object near a line segment can cause it to "pass-through" the line segment.**

 <a id="slickworldrotate"></a>

 * `slick.world:rotate(item, angle: number, rotateFilter: slick.worldFilterQueryFunc, pushFilter: slick.worldFilterQueryFunc, query: slick.worldQuery?)`